mahdi-mk/laravel-blog/README.md

 # Laravel Blog
-This is my first project in laravel 5.8.
-It's a simple blog website.
+This is my first project using laravel 5.
+It's a simple blog.
+You can register to the blog and create, edit and delete your own articles.
 ## Used packages
 * [Bouncer](https://github.com/JosephSilber/bouncer).
 * [Eloquent-Sluggable](https://github.com/cviebrock/eloquent-sluggable).